 MESSAGE FROM MAHADHRITI & BHAGYADITYA SINGH CHUNDAWAT

-At Devshree we spent time on learning the values that were passed down through generations on how an erstwhile family member should come across to the people .
+At Devshree we spent time learning the values that were passed down through generations on how an erstwhile family member should come across to the people.
 Deogarh is a traditional village in Rajasthan(near Udaipur-earlier the state of Mewar).
-We are expected to dress, behave, and speak in a particular fashion and our elders and family retainers assist us in this excercise.
-We are expected to adhere to the principles and our behaviour ,conduct, discipline lifestyle are to be in keeping with the values of swaraj (self rule) as practiced by Lord Ram.
-A practice of self- discipline, hardwork, perseverance and the knowledge that he had captivated the hearts of the people and knew public opinion by intuition .
+We are expected to dress, behave, and speak in a particular fashion and our elders and family retainers assist us in this exercise.
+We are expected to adhere to the principles and our behaviour, conduct, disciplined lifestyle are to be in keeping with the values of swaraj (self-rule) as practised by Lord Ram.
+A practice of self-discipline, hard work, perseverance and the knowledge that he had captivated the hearts of the people and knew public opinion by intuition.

 In our Farms too, we introduced drip irrigation and use only solar energy in all our Farms.
 The idea is to set up model farms.
 We work with local farmers and share the practices with them.

 When we built Devshree, it was with the guidance of our Guru.
 We engaged local artisans to carve pillars from local stone and the building is built following the Hindu guidelines of Vastu Shastra.
 The rooms and interiors are designed keeping in mind the needs of the discerning traveller.
-The experience of the lifestyle ,the meals (which have a few traditional dishes incorporated into the menu) and the fact that they are part of the family and included in the festivals and celebrations as per the season, is what sets Dev Shree apart from the other places .
-Both of us brothers also enjoy being with the guests and their questions and queries helps us learn more about our own history.
+The experience of the lifestyle, the meals (which have a few traditional dishes incorporated into the menu) and the fact that they are part of the family and included in the festivals and celebrations as per the season, are what sets Dev Shree apart from the other places.
+Both of us brothers also enjoy being with the guests and their questions and queries help us learn more about our own history.

-We have grown up treating our guests as friends , learning to cook , serve and take care of their needs since we were children .
-Each guest is personally received by one of us on arrival .
-We share our time showing them the rural life , farm activity , social upliftment schemes , rural train experience , cycling to the homes of local Thakurs .
-In all we like to showcase our area, its people, flora and fauna to the peope who visit us.
-The idea is to create lasting memories,something unique and something different for each traveller.
+We have grown up treating our guests as friends, learning to cook, serve and take care of their needs since we were children.
+Each guest is personally received by one of us on arrival.
+We share our time showing them the rural life, farm activity, social upliftment schemes, rural train experience and cycling to the homes of local Thakurs.
+In all, we like to showcase our area, its people, flora and fauna to the people who visit us.
+The idea is to create lasting memories, something unique and something different for each traveller.

-During the lockdown we have spent a lot of time with my mother baking cakes , making pickles and other traditional dishes .
-My mother learned these recipes from her mother while growing up in the tea estates of Eastern India .
-After marriage my mother came under the tutelage of her Mother-In-Law and learnt how to prepare the local delicacies.
+During the lockdown we have spent a lot of time with my mother baking cakes, making pickles and other traditional dishes.
+My mother learned these recipes from her mother while growing up in the tea estates of Eastern India.
+After marriage, my mother came under the tutelage of her Mother-In-Law and learned how to prepare the local delicacies.
 We are spending time experimenting and documenting these recipes.